Chromo-lib/text-translator-extension/README.md

 ![icon](icons/icon64.png)

 ### Todo
-- [x] from Engish to any language.
+- [x] from English to any language.
 - [ ] from any langauge to any.

 # License